 Studies predict that half of the adults in the United States have gum disease.
 Without regular dental checkups, this potentially dangerous disease can go unnoticed for years.
 Consider how you can guard against gum disease and the steps you can take if you have it.

 Gum disease is when the tissues and bones that support the teeth become infected.
 It is caused by the growth of bacteria on the gums and teeth and abounds in a sticky substance called plaque.
 When you eat or drink sugars, the bacteria will generate toxins and other chemicals that can lead to infection.
 Some of the first symptoms of gum disease are swollen and bleeding gums, particularly when you brush your teeth.

-What are the risks of leaving gum disease untreated?
+the potential risks of leaving gum disease untreated

 Overtime, plaque will form into a hard substance called tartar.
 By this point, the gums will become so irritated they will start to pull away from the teeth.
 If your gums are red, swollen, tender, or sensitive, particularly when you floss or brush, schedule a dental check-up immediately.
 It is vital that gum disease is treated immediately so as to inhibit further development and long-term consequences like tooth loss.

 What are the Risk Factors For Gum Disease?